Messi–Ronaldo rivalry: 2015–16

-On 30 September 2015, Ronaldo scored a brace (2 goals) during a Champions League match against Swedish side Malmö to surpass 500 career goals and become Real Madrid's joint all-time top goalscorer, equalling Raúl's record of 323 goals.
-He surpassed that record with a goal against Levante on 17 October 2015.
+On 30 September 2015, Ronaldo surpassed 500 career goals and also became Real Madrid's joint all-time top goalscorer.

 On 8 December 2015, Ronaldo set a Champions League record of 11 goals in the group stage after scoring four goals against Malmö.
 His four-goal haul equalled a club record in the competition, jointly held by Alfredo Di Stéfano, Ferenc Puskás, and Hugo Sánchez.

 On 17 February 2016, Messi scored his 300th La Liga goal in a 1–3 away win against Sporting Gijon.
 By scoring four goals in a 7–1 home win over Celta Vigo on 5 March, Ronaldo arrived at 252 goals in La Liga to become the competition's second-highest scorer in history behind Messi.
 Ronaldo scored a hat-trick against Wolfsburg to send his club into the Champions League semi-finals despite a 2–0 first-leg defeat.
 The treble took his tally in the competition to 16 goals, making him the top scorer for the fourth consecutive season and the fifth overall.